 The University library offers thousands of books, excellent computer facilities and staff support.
 It is open during term time to support you in your studies whether you’re an early bird or night owl.
 In your first few weeks you will have the opportunity to find out how things work in the Library by completing an online Library and IT Inductions.

-Whilst studying at our Burnley Campus, you will receive academic admin support from out Campus Admin Hub.
-The hub will allow you to access face to face help and guidance from anything from timetable and course enquiries to professional placement and module registration.
+Whilst studying at our Burnley Campus, you will receive academic administrative support from our Campus Admin Hub.
+The hub will allow you to access face-to-face help and guidance from anything from timetable and course enquiries to professional placement and module registration.

-If you have any other questions during Welcome Week or at any other time of the year about any subject not directly related to your academic study, you'll find our team of friendly, knowledgeable Student Advisors at Burnley CAS Hub on campus.
+If you have any questions during Welcome Week or at any other time of the year about any subject not directly related to your academic study, you'll find our team of friendly, knowledgeable Student Advisors at Burnley CAS Hub on campus.